 1. Add 3 heaping tablespoons of baking soda and 1 heaping teaspoon of cornstarch to a Ziploc bag.

-2. Add a few tablespoons of water and a couple drops of food coloring to the bag.
+2. Add one tablespoon of water and a couple of drops of food coloring to the bag.
 Close the bag.
 On a covered surface, gently knead the bag to mix the ingredients.

 3. Once the ingredients have created a paste-like liquid and all the food coloring is mixed in well, stop kneading.